contagon/handbook/handbook/38-church-policies-and-guidelines.md

 For general information about patriarchal blessings, see:

 * Section [18.17](18-priesthood-ordinances-and-blessings.md#1817-patriarchal-blessings) of this handbook.
-* Information and Suggestions for Patriarchs.
+* Information and Suggestions for Patriarchs (a resource for stake presidents and patriarchs).
-* Worldwide Leadership Training Meeting: The Patriarch.

 #### 38.2.10.1 Members Who Have an Intellectual Disability